Dima-369/VMT-Editor/docs/documentation/interface.md

 There's also a preview of masks that are used for reflection or specular, even if they're located in alpha channels of other textures.

-You can enlarge the preview by clikcing on it and close it by right clicking.
+You can enlarge the preview by clicking on it and close it by right clicking.

 !> VMT Editor does not support previewing textures inside game package files.